 Try to arrive around 15 minutes early

 Smile and make eye contact when introducing yourself and be friendly to everyone you meet

 Be attentive and contribute to the conversation

 Make sure you are answering the question you were asked.
-Getting side tracked demonstrates a lack of focus.
-If relevant, use examples from you experiences to support your answers
+Getting sidetracked demonstrates a lack of focus.
+If relevant, use examples from your experiences to support your answers.

 After the interview: